sabouaram/keycloak-auth-demo/README.md

 #### main.go
 - Application entry point and HTTP server setup
 - Gin router configuration and middleware setup
-- Session store initialization
-- SSL/TLS configuration for HTTPS mode (for full HTTPS, make sure to configure the Keycloak container with TLS and set the scheme to https in config.yaml)
-- Route definitions and server startup logic

 #### sso.go
 - SAML handlers